'Star Wars' to bring 'Rebels' to new animated Disney TV series

-LOS ANGELES, May 20 (Reuters) - Disney said on Monday it will produce a new “Star Wars” animated series to air on television in the fall 2014, giving fans of the science-fiction franchise fresh stories before the next live-action film hits theaters in 2015.
+LOS ANGELES (Reuters) - Disney said on Monday it will produce a new “Star Wars” animated series to air on television in the fall 2014, giving fans of the science-fiction franchise fresh stories before the next live-action film hits theaters in 2015.

 “Star Wars Rebels,” based on George Lucas’ multibillion dollar film franchise, will be set in the two decades between the events of the third and fourth films, where the Empire becomes a dominant force in the galaxy, Disney said.